mikeoleary/mikeoleary.github.io/_posts/2024-07-30-ftp-server-on-k8s-with-f5.md

 ### Background
 After 5 years honing Kubernetes expertise, I was happy to undertake a challenge: expose an FTP server from within Kubernetes, using Azure Red Hat OpenShift (ARO), and protecting with F5 BIG-IP.
 Here's how I did this.

-### Isn't FTP a legacy technology?
+**Isn't FTP a legacy technology?** Yes, FTP has been around since the early 70's.
+It was designed for efficient tranfer of files, and although it's insecure by default, it's still commonly seen today
-Yes, FTP has been around since the early 70's.
-It was designed for efficient tranfer of files, and although it's insecure by default, it's still commonly seen today.
+{: .notice--info}

 #### Advantages of FTP
 As opposed to other file transfer methods, FTP does offer a few advantages: